Get in touch.

 WHAT EXPERIENCE DOES DEAL LEADERS AFRICA HAVE?

 Your presenters, Andrew Bahlmann and Rick Grantham, have extensive experience in the sale of privately owned companies, having been involved in sell-side advisory businesses for the past 5 years.
-This is combined with a close and longstanding relationship with BCMS Corporate, based in the UK, who have 27 years experience in this field and have developed and refined the process that will be presented during the masterclass.
+This is combined with a close and longstanding relationship with BCMS Corporate, based in the UK, who have 27 years experience in this field.

 Andrew was thrown into the entrepreneurial world at an early age and experienced the ultimate baptism of fire.
 He learned at a young age that everything in business revolves around relationships, sales and integrity.
 He ran his own travel business for six years, whilst completing a CA degree (part-time) and articles in three years.